Notes on Trimble Thunderbolt performance and modifications

 If you know what a GPS-disciplined frequency standard does, chances are you either want one or you already have one.
 There are many options when it comes to purchasing or building your own GPS standard, but there's a lot to be said for the Trimble Thunderbolt model.
 Thunderbolts are exceptionally reliable, and they're largely "plug and play" in nature, requiring only an inexpensive power supply and GPS antenna to provide a time/frequency standard competitive with cesium or rubidium atomic standards without the associated maintenance concerns.

 Thunderbolts were originally designed for E911 "enhanced 911" applications, in which precise time-of-arrival readings at multiple cell sites can be used to locate callers in distress.
 Thanks to telecom consolidation and ever-changing regulatory standards, a large number of Thunderbolts have appeared on the surplus market over the last few years.
-Typical prices range from US $200 to $400.
+Typical prices range from US $100 to $200.

-Recently (2008) some 2002-vintage units with particularly-high-quality OCXOs have appeared for sale in the sub-$200 range, but most of the Thunderbolt units in the field are probably a few years older, like the one shown here.
+Recently (2008) some 2002-vintage units with particularly-high-quality OCXOs have appeared for sale in the sub-$200 range, but many of the Thunderbolt units in the field are probably a few years older, like the one shown here.
 The lower-grade OCXO in this unit had very good in-channel phase noise performance, but poor stability at 100 Hz and below.
 So it made sense to try to upgrade the OCXO, a process made relatively simple by the presence of unused SMA jack pads on the Thunderbolt's PC board.

 After removing the factory OCXO, jacks installed at these pads were connected directly to the voltage-controlled tuning and RF output lines of an HP 10811-60111 OCXO.
 The SMA jack closest to the corner of the PCB (J10) provides the OCXO's tuning voltage, while the remaining jack (J9) is connected to the oscillator's 10 MHz output.